Volume pricing

 - Open the target contract in Contracts > Contracts.

-- In the Summary tab, click + ADD PRODUCT.
+- In the Summary tab, click + ADD PRODUCT V3.

-- Confirm Rates: Ensure the bulk discount thresholds match the customer's specific agreement.
+- Review Brackets: Briefly confirm the price brackets match the customer's specific agreement.

 Reference